dakmurzina/EDA-Austin-Bike-Sharing/README.md

 │  └─ standartiseSubscriptions.py   <- function to standartise subscription names
 │
 │
-├─ Data                             <- all data used for the analysis ├─ Figures                          <- all figures  in PNG or PDF format ├─ Licence
+├─ Data                             <- all the datasets used for this project can be found in the latest releases ├─ Figures                          <- all figures  in PNG or PDF format ├─ Licence
 ├─ README.md